ErniAli/supahpowah/src/README.txt

 - Arguments: input.lisp  --> (this is only if the input file is named input.lisp), so change this argument appropriately.
 It takes in the name of the input file).

+- The program takes in one argument, mainly the name of the input file.